The Best NPK Ratio

 - Better Smell & Taste to Buds – Many growers believe organic-based nutrient systems create the most fragrant and “smoothest” buds.
 Some of the best benefits to smell and taste seem to come from using composted soil that’s been amended with nutrients from natural sources.
 This creates a living soil with colonies of beneficial microorganisms and is often associated with a bolder taste and smell in buds.
 However, watering your plants with liquid nutrients that just happen to be organic will likely not get the same level of results.

 - More Natural – Especially when growing in a living soil, you’re creating a home for your roots that is as close to nature as possible (only better because you’re making sure your plant gets everything it needs!)

-- Increased Potency – While organic nutrients may increase the smell and taste of buds, chemical nutrients may increase the potency.
+- Increased Potency – While organic nutrients may increase the smell and taste of buds, chemical nutrients may increase potency.

 - Faster Growth– Chemical nutrients provide nutrients to plants in the most easy-to-absorb forms possible.
 This results in somewhat faster growth than if the nutrients have to be broken down in the soil by a colony of microorganisms before they become available to your plant.

 - Only Choice for Hydro–These are the best cannabis nutrients for hydroponic systems because they are less likely to cause stuff to grow in the water reservoir.
 However, chemical nutrients can also be a great choice for soil or coco because of the increased potency and faster growth!